RitzGL/server-bot/README.md

 4. Push the branch up to github **after** you have rebased.
 5. Open a PR.
 6. Once the PR is reviewed and merged your feature will be in the prod version of the bot on the UWA server.

+### Steps for creating a command
+1. Build out the handler in a separate js file in `./commands`
+2. Import the file into the `./commands/index.js` file
+3. Add it to the switch statement in `./commands/index.js`
+4. For this command to auto-populate using a `/` in discord, you will need to manually run the commandDeploy script with `npm run deployCommands`.
+This will update the commands on your local test-bot.\
+ **Note**: This happens as part of the auto GH action when a new version of master is deployed to the prod server.